wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Course-Links.md

 * [2018-100-Days-Of-ML-Code #Series#](https://github.com/Avik-Jain/100-Days-Of-ML-Code): 100 Days of ML Coding

+- [2018-Machine Learning and Medicine #Course#](https://sgfin.github.io/learning-resources/): This is a not-particularly-systematic attempt to curate a handful of my favorite resources for learning statistics and machine learning.

 # Deep Learning

 - [2016-Deep Learning by Google #Course#](https://parg.co/Y6N): In this course, you’ll develop a clear understanding of the motivation for deep learning, and design intelligent systems that learn from complex and/or large-scale datasets.